arpitbbhayani/articles/blogs/flajolet-martin.md

 # The Flajolet-Martin Algorithm

-The Flajolet-Martin algorithm uses the position of the rightmost set and an unset bit to approximate the count-distinct in a given stream.
+The Flajolet-Martin algorithm uses the position of the rightmost set and unset bit to approximate the count-distinct in a given stream.
 The two seemingly unrelated concepts are intertwined using probability.
-It uses minimal extra storage and provides practical and useful estimates on cardinalities of large collections of data.
+It uses extra storage of order `O(log m)` where `m` is the number of unique elements in the stream and provides a practical estimate of the cardinalities.

 ## The intuition